There is a strict maximum limit of 2 free sims per person*. Ordering more than the permitted amount is the reason why

 Why can't they be used in vehicle trackers?
 My tracker needs a sim to work!

 It may well do, but it's not their intended use as defined by the networks.
 Unfortunately vehicle tracker manufacturers use sim cards in their trackers but have made no arrangement with the networks for this type of use.
 If a sim is not topped up regularly, the networks are losing money.
 Nobody will sell a product that loses money.

 Sims are distributed free of charge by authorised distributors such as ourselves, because we get paid a small commission by the network if the sims are being used "as intended".
-But if nobody is topping the sims up, nobody gets paid.
+But if nobody is topping the sims up or using them illegally, nobody gets paid.
 It also pushes prices up for everybody.

 But they're free, so why does it matter?